Sudden ionospheric disturbance

+Solar eruption, extreme ultraviolet emission line is from singly ionized Helium, or He II, and corresponds to a temperature of approx. 50,000 degrees Celsius.

 A sudden ionospheric disturbance (SID) is any one of several ionospheric perturbations, resulting from abnormally high ionization/plasma density in the D region of the ionosphere and caused by a solar flare and/or solar particle event (SPE).
 The SID results in a sudden increase in radio-wave absorption that is most severe in the upper medium frequency (MF) and lower high frequency (HF) ranges, and as a result often interrupts or interferes with telecommunications systems.

 Discovery

 The Dellinger effect, or sometimes Mögel–Dellinger effect, is another name for a sudden ionospheric disturbance.
 The effect was discovered by John Howard Dellinger around 1935 and also described by the German physicist Hans Mögel (1900-1944) in 1930.
 The fadeouts are characterized by sudden onset and a recovery that takes minutes or hours.

 Cause

 When a solar flare occurs on the Sun a blast of intense ultraviolet (UV) and x-ray (sometimes even gamma ray) radiation hits the dayside of the Earth after a propagation time of about 8 minutes.
 This high energy radiation is absorbed by atmospheric particles, raising them to excited states and knocking electrons free in the process of photoionization.
 The low altitude ionospheric layers (D region and E region) immediately increase in density over the entire dayside.
 The ionospheric disturbance enhances VLF radio propagation.
 Scientists on the ground can use this enhancement to detect solar flares; by monitoring the signal strength of a distant VLF transmitter, sudden ionospheric disturbances (SIDs) are recorded and indicate when solar flares have taken place.
 The small geomagnetic effect in the lower ionosphere appears as a small hook on magnetic records and is therefore called "geomagnetic crochet effect" or "sudden field effect".